Isaiah Turner (entrepreneur)

 Isaiah Turner (born August 7, 1998) is an American Internet entrepreneur and software engineer.
 He is known as the co-founder of the mobile apps Monkey, Poparazzi, and Gas.

 In 2017, Turner was included in Crain's New York Business Magazine '20 Under 20' list as a breakout tech entrepreneur.

 Early life

 In 2014, Isaiah was selected by Apple as one of about 200 students in the world to receive an Apple Worldwide Developers Conference Student Scholarship.
-This included free attendance at Apple's San Francisco, CA event.
+This included free attendance at Apple's San Francisco, California, event.

 On June 19, 2014, Isaiah hacked Yo after the app exploded in popularity and raised over $1.5 million in venture capital financing.
 He sent the following push notification to Yo's users which caused the hashtag "#YoBeenHacked" to appear on Twitter's trending topics list.

 wow. many 1337. such bad security.

 I hacked Yo.
 Use hashtag #YoBeenHacked to talk about it.

 Or Arbel, developer of Yo, hired Isaiah Turner to fix the app's security flaws.
 At the time, Isaiah was 15 years old and still in school.